-- \ This proposal will commit the County to a program of open-space acquisition, but will give the Mayor and Council flexibility to determine the actual budgetary amounts that should be committed to this program. - \ By establishing a fund that will retain and accumulate unspent moneys from year to year, the
+This proposal will commit the County to a program of open-space acquisition, but will give the Mayor and Council flexibility to determine the actual budgetary amounts that should be committed to this program.

-County will maintain a growing resource to utilize in purchasing land for open space as such land becomes available.
+By establishing a fund that will retain and accumulate unspent moneys from year to year, the County will maintain a growing resource to utilize in purchasing land for open space as such land becomes available.
 Because the County will not always have to purchase property through condemnation, it will be able to buy properties before prices are inflated.

-\ Having an established fund would allow bonds to be floated to increase the amount of land that can be purchased.
+Having an established fund would allow the funds to be leveraged to increase the amount of land that can be purchased.

-- \ This proposal will require the County to acquire additional land for open space rather than utilizing other strategies, such as zoning of privately-owned land, to maintain open space. - \ This proposal will require the appropriation of one percent of certified real property tax revenues regardless of changing economic or fiscal conditions and, to that extent, may reduce the Council's ability to adjust budgets accordingly.
+This proposal could encourage the County to protect additional land for open space only by direct acquisition rather than also utilizing other strategies, such as zoning of privately-owned land, to maintain open space.

+This proposal will require the appropriation of one percent of certified real property tax revenues regardless of changing economic or fiscal conditions and, to that extent, may reduce the Council's ability to adjust budgets accordingly.